Codecademy/datasets/streeteasy/README.md

 In the [Multiple Linear Regression](https://www.codecademy.com/courses/multiple-linear-regression/lessons/multiple-linear-regression-streeteasy/exercises/introduction) (MLR) lesson, we have partnered with the StreetEasy Research team.
 You will be working with a **.csv** file that contains a sample of 5,000 rentals listings in `Manhattan`, `Brooklyn`, and `Queens`, active on StreetEasy in June 2016.

-It has the following fields:
+It has the following columns:

 Headers | Description |
 --- | --- |